Hadokane/CCI_PP4_Radicool_Store/README.md

 - A clutter-free, intuitive design, making use of Bootstrap classes and minimal brand colours to allow Merchandise imagery to stand out.

-- A large hero image to promote an important collection to users - such as a new release from one of the websites Brand Accounts.
+- A large hero image to promote an important collection to users - such as a new release from one of the website's Brand Accounts.

     - Containing brand text & a button to send `New Users` to the `Sign Up` page or promote a Collection to `Returning Users`.

 - Sections containing rows of promo cards, styled with Bootstrap.

-    - These will house each individual Merchandise item for sale and can be arranged into sections based on Brand Account, Category, Collection or something different entirely such as "Hot Items," which can be used to promote Best Sellers or a hand-picked selection differing from the pre-defined methods.
+    - These will house each Merchandise item for sale and can be arranged into sections based on Brand Account, Category, Collection or something different entirely such as "Hot Items," which can be used to promote Best Sellers or a hand-picked selection differing from the pre-defined methods.

     - Individual sections will have different headers and icons used to refer to their collections.

-    - Sections may include a background image or colour in order to make it more distinct to users, encouraging interaction.
+    - Sections may include a background image or colour to make it more distinct to users, encouraging interaction.

 - A `Featured Item` card.
 Similar to the above but being the only Merchandise item directly buyable through the Home page.
 Serving as a boon for Brand Accounts whose items are chosen and encouraging user views and purchases.

-    - Requires `add to cart` functionality through Javascript & AJAX requests in order to update the Navbar Cart icon in realtime.
+    - Requires `add to cart` functionality through Javascript & AJAX requests to update the Navbar Cart icon in real-time.

 - A row of icons and informative text pertaining to Radicool's core values and practices.
 Inspiring confidence in users looking to shop with us.